 Night of the Living Dead Weekend

 You may know that Night of the Living Dead was filmed in Evans City, just about 30 minutes north of Pittsburgh.
-But did you also know the town is home to the Living Dead Museum– dedicated to all things zombie?
-(Note: The museum is moving to the Monroeville Mall in November 2020.)
+But did you also know that the region is also home to the Living Dead Museum– dedicated to all things zombie?
+(Note: The museum moved to the Monroeville Mall in 2020.)

-Going even further, did you know that Evans City has a Living Dead festival every year (typically the first weekend of October), completely dedicated to the movie, the zombie genre, and to celebrate the filming locations throughout the region?
+Going even further, the folks behind the museum host a Living Dead festival every year (typically the first weekend of October), completely dedicated to the movie, the zombie genre, and to celebrate the filming locations throughout the region?
 Yes!
 Living Dead Weekend is one of the biggest festivities for all thing zombies, and includes screenings, celebrity panels, and tours of filming locations in the movie (to name a few).

-So if you are a fan of horror on the big screen and want to transfer that over to its real-life counterparts, a trip up to Evans City for Living Dead weekend (or simply the museum outside of the weekend) is a must this Halloween season!
+So if you are a fan of horror on the big screen and want to transfer that over to its real-life counterparts, Living Dead weekend (or simply the museum outside of the weekend) is a must this Halloween season!

 Halloween Themed Bars